Free Shred days for 2024

 Shredding: who, how, why

-Shred Days are open to everyone – you don’t need to be a member of Oregon State Credit Union, you just need to gather the documents you want to shred.
+Shred days are a free event open to everyone – you don’t need to be a member of Oregon State Credit Union, you just need to gather the documents you want to shred.
 No need to remove staples, paper clips or bindings.
 You don’t even need to get out of your car.
 Just drive up and we’ll take care of the rest.
 Your sensitive information will be shredded onsite.
 Limit of three boxes per vehicle.

 There are many reasons why you should shred documents that contain personal information.
 One in four people have experienced some form of identity theft.
-Shredding confidential information helps protect against identity theft and it’s good for the environment.
+Shredding confidential information helps protect against identity theft.
+It's also good for the environment.
 Annually, people who bring their papers to our Shred Days prevent tons of material from being disposed in the landfill.
 In 2022 our shred days saved 1,535 cubic yards of air pollution and 84 cubic yards of landfill.

 Shred even less -- sign up for paperless electronic statements after you enroll in online banking.